chhsinnovation/chhsinnovation.github.io/src/site/pages/playbook.md

-## “Find the Truth, Tell the Truth”
+## "Find the Truth, Tell the Truth"

 {% set summary %}
 Develop values that fit where you want to go as an organization, but always include “Find the Truth, Tell the Truth”